The Future of the Medicaid Program

 Efforts to reduce the federal cost of Medicaid have led to proposals to restrict funding for Medicaid or transition the program to a block grant or per-capita cap.
 Generally, a per-capita block grant system would provide a fixed amount of federal funding per enrollee which would vary based on enrollee category (aged/blind/disabled enrollees would receive a larger amount than healthy childless adults).
 This approach would allow enrollment to grow with demand but increases the risk of funding shortfalls if the per-enrollee amount is insufficient to cover care, payment, or is tied to a growth rate that is less than the cost of health care.
 A block grant system would eliminate the existing federal-state financing structure and give state Medicaid programs a fixed amount of federal money each year to fund coverage, clinician payment and administration.
 Under such a scenario, funding would be more predictable for federal and state governments, but the amount of federal funding provided to a state could be insufficient and would not grow with the rate of health spending.

-Some states have used the federal 1115 waiver process to incorporate mandates, such as requiring enrollees to work, pay premiums, and limiting the time they can receive benefits, as conditions for participant eligibility in their Medicaid programs.
-On January 28, 2021, President Biden issued an Executive Order on Strengthening Medicaid and the Affordable Care Act authorizing the examination of “demonstrations and waivers, as well as demonstration and waiver policies, that may reduce coverage under or otherwise undermine Medicaid or the ACA.”
+Some states have used the federal Medicaid 1115 waiver process to incorporate mandates, such as requiring enrollees to work, pay premiums, and limiting the time they can receive benefits, as conditions for participant eligibility in their Medicaid programs.
+In January 2021, President Biden issued an Executive Order on Strengthening Medicaid and the Affordable Care Act authorizing the examination of “demonstrations and waivers, as well as demonstration and waiver policies, that may reduce coverage under or otherwise undermine Medicaid or the ACA.”
 The Biden Administration also notified states with approved work requirements that it was preliminarily disapproving work requirements due to the COVID – 19 public health emergency and because the requirements were not likely to promote the objectives of Medicaid.
-On February 25, 2021, ACP submitted a joint letter to then Health and Human Services Secretary-Designate Becerra urging him to rescind approval for waivers that reduce coverage, such as work and community engagement requirements; that include high premiums and cost sharing on beneficiaries; or that seek to eliminate or pare back retroactive coverage, non-emergency medical transportation, and other crucial benefits.
+In February 2021, ACP submitted a joint letter to then Health and Human Services Secretary-Designate Becerra urging him to rescind approval for waivers that reduce coverage, such as work and community engagement requirements; that include high premiums and cost sharing on beneficiaries; or that seek to eliminate or pare back retroactive coverage, non-emergency medical transportation, and other crucial benefits.
+However, this Executive Order has since been rescinded by President Trump.

-President Biden has called for expanded eligibility and coverage within Medicaid.
-On March 11, 2021, President Biden signed into law the American Rescue Plan Act, which included incentives for states to expand Medicaid by temporarily increasing the state’s base Federal Medicaid Assistance Percantage by five percentage points for two years for states that newly expand Medicaid and allowed states (for five years) to extend Medicaid postpartum coverage from 60 days to 12 months, beginning April 1, 2022.
-In addition, it requires Medicaid coverage of COVID-19 vaccines and treatment without beneficiary cost sharing with vaccines matched at a 100 percent federal medical assistance percentage (FMAP) through one year after the end of the Public Health Emergency.
+In March 2021, President Biden signed into law the American Rescue Plan Act, which included incentives for states to expand Medicaid by temporarily increasing the state’s base Federal Medicaid Assistance Percentage by five percentage points for two years for states that newly expand Medicaid and allowed states (for five years) to extend Medicaid postpartum coverage from 60 days to 12 months, beginning April 1, 2022.
 ACP has advocated for Congress to make 12-month postpartum coverage permanent.

 State Activity

-Since the enactment of the ACA in 2010, 40 states (including the District of Columbia) have chosen to implement the ACA’s Medicaid expansion, providing health insurance to nearly 15 million newly-eligible Americans.
+Since the enactment of the ACA in 2010, 41 states (including the District of Columbia) have chosen to implement the ACA’s Medicaid expansion, providing health insurance to more than 21 million newly eligible Americans.

 Most states have utilized waivers under Section 1115 of the Social Security Act, which allows states to waive certain requirements, in order to expand eligibility, test delivery systems reforms, and establish managed care organizations, or make other reforms.
 ACP’s position paper entitled, Medicaid Expansion: Premium Assistance and Other Options includes a number of recommendations on how waivers should be constructed.
 For initial 1115 waiver submissions and extensions of existing waivers, states are mandated to have a public notice and comment period of at least 30 days.
 Once the state has submitted the application to the federal government and it has been deemed to be complete, a 30-day federal public comment period begins.

-The Centers for Medicare and Medicaid Services (CMS) recently approved waivers from states including AZ, MA, and OR that reflect a new framework to address social drivers of health and related issues.
+During the Biden administration CMS approved waivers from states that reflect a new framework to address social drivers of health and related issues, with over 20 states seeking approval to use Medicaid funds to address the social needs of enrollees.
 While there is some variation between the specific policies states are testing, the new framework generally enhances flexibility to use Medicaid funds for services aimed at food, housing, and other health-related needs.

 If you have questions regarding a waiver in your state, please contact ACP National through the Advocacy Assistance Request Form.